MrBounty/ZipponDB/README.md

 - () Are new or updated data (Not already savec)
 - || Are additional options
 - Data are in struct format and can have link
+- By default all value other than a link are return per query, to prevent recurcive return (User.friends in User.friends)

 # How it's really work